-Sweep the oil layer with the ETFE net to collect oil.
+Sweep the oil layer on the water surface with the ETFE net to collect oil.
+The net can also be dipped several times into the oily water.
 Store the ETFE net in the glass bottle with an inert lining in the lid.